Program Information - Physician Assistant

 Distant Clinical Rotations

 Students are able to apply for a maximum of 2 distant clinical sites (>60 miles from the program).
 Sites for these rotations must be either private outpatient facilities or hospital systems with which we have pre-existing contracts or deemed by the program to be a long-term clinical site.
 In order to be eligible for distant clinical rotations, students must be in good academic standing with the program.
 Clinical rotation decisions are ultimately made at the discretion of the faculty.

-International rotations are offered as elective experiences and will be available to students who are in good academic standing with the program.
+International clinical rotations are offered as elective experiences and will be available to students who are in good academic standing with the program.
 To date, rotations are available in Honduras and Malawi with more sites in development.
-All expenses incurred are the responsibility of the student.
+The program will assist the student in finding secure housing through the clinical site when available.
+However, all expenses incurred are the responsibility of the student.